 Students looking for an opportunity to incorporate their theatrical studies into their concentrations might want to consider the Theater and Performance Studies track in the Department of English or Area D in the Department of Comparative Literature, but certificate students usually come from the full range of concentrations the University has to offer.

 Courses are open to students pursuing work in any department, whether or not the student plans to earn the certificate.
 Introductory courses in the program, whether at the 200 or 300 level, usually have no prerequisites and fulfill the distribution requirement in Literature and the Arts (LA).
-Other 300- or 400-level courses require applications and/or interviews.
-200-level course have Pass/D/Fail option; all other courses in the program are letter-graded.
+Other 300 or 400 level courses require applications and/or interviews.
+200 level courses have Pass/D/Fail option; selected 300 and 400 level courses are Pass/D/Fail only; all other courses in the program are letter graded.

-(3) Some kind of independent work in the junior or senior year.
-This work might take the form of a practical project, such as the direction of a major production, the study and performance of a major role, the writing of a play, or the design of a production, under the supervision of our faculty and professional staff.
-If the student's department permits, he or she might choose to complete one part of the departmental independent work (senior thesis or one junior paper) on a topic approved by the Program in Theater faculty dealing with some facet of theater in relation to that department's subject matter.
+If the student's department permits, he or she might choose to complete one part of the departmental independent work (senior thesis) on a topic approved by the Program in Theater faculty dealing with some facet of theater in relation to that department's subject matter.
 This independent work could take the form of a textual, cultural, or theoretical study; or it may be a combination of research and practical work supervised by the program faculty and the student's department.

 Advanced Creative Work.
 The Program in Theater offers certificate students with the appropriate course background the opportunity to do advanced creative work under the supervision of its faculty and staff.
 This work usually takes the form of a practical project, such as the writing of a play, the direction or design of a major production, or the study and performance of a major role.
 These projects may be pursued as extracurricular activities, or, as is more regularly the case, they may be used to fulfill the requirement for independent work in the certificate program.
 With permission of the student's department of concentration, such projects may also satisfy one of the requirements for independent work in the department, in which case it must consist of or be accompanied by written work, such as a scholarly or critical evaluation.